County Galway Ireland · Co. Galway · Inverin Save · Share

 Sep-Oct

 The locals favour it.
-Storms roll through clean and the light is unreasonable.
+The colleges have emptied, storms roll through clean off the Atlantic, and the light over the bay is unreasonable.

 ◉ Go